BalajiJ234/Ruby_Basics/readme.md

 exercise-11
 -
 ##Array and its Methods.(240+)
-There are lot of array methods are in Ruby.
+There are lot of array methods are in Ruby:

     *array.uniq #It will eliminate duplicate data
     *array.take(n) #It will returns the first 'n' Elements of an array.
     *array.drop(n) #It will returns the remove first 'n' Elements of an arrays.